 Contact the Designers' Past Clients

-- Pricing: Assuming a similar scope of work, is the cost in you budget?
+Pricing: Assuming a similar scope of work, is the cost in your budget?

 If the client wasn’t happy about some aspect of the experience, be aware that a designer might not be at fault for every negative experience.
 Try to gauge whether the problem lies with the web designer or the client.
 Sometimes, clients bombard designers with last-minute requests or try to change the project scope right before launch, or make impossible demands that don’t reflect the designer’s skill.